nex2null/RpgMakerPluginTest/README.md

 # RpgMakerPluginTest
-Testing group for some RPG Maker MV plugins
+Testing ground for some RPG Maker MV plugins